 Trick (not as important): Eliminate breakfast.
 Instead of breakfast, increase the fat, protein, and vegetables you eat at lunch and dinner.
 I’ve eliminated breakfast while increasing my overall daily calories from 1600 to 2500+, and still lost six pounds in the first two weeks.

 Trick (most important): Go for longer periods of time without eating (yes, yes, fasting).
 Consume water only for days or weeks at a time.
 Your fat will literally dissolve away, and with it your type 2 diabetes and other ailments.
-The definitive book here is Dr. Joel Fuhrman’s book, Fasting and Eating for Health: A Medical Doctor’s Program for Conquering Disease.
-I highly recommend it; if you’re skeptical, read the 200+ testimonial comments on Amazon.
+The definitive books here are Dr. Joel Fuhrman’s, Fasting and Eating for Health: A Medical Doctor’s Program for Conquering Disease, and Dr. Jason Fung’s Complete Guide to Fasting.
+I highly recommend them both; if you’re skeptical, read the testimonial comments on Amazon.
 I and at least 20 of my friends have tried fasts lasting days to weeks.
 It works, and it is amazing.